Commercial Entrance Safety & Compliance in NY & NJ

 - Facilities teams suspect the doorway is technically functioning but not truly in good shape

-This page is not meant to live in isolation.
 On real buildings, safety and compliance usually sit in the middle of several connected service decisions.

 Maintenance

 The cleanest way to stay ahead of entrance risk is to avoid letting the system drift into poor condition in the first place.
+See automatic door maintenance.

 Repair